zephyrproject-rtos/zephyr/doc/reference/drivers/index.rst

 * **Serial communication**: This device driver is used by the kernel's system console subsystem.

-* **Random number generator**: This device driver provides a source of random numbers.
+* **Entropy**: This device driver provides a source of entropy numbers for the random number generator subsystem.

   .. important::

-    Certain implementations of the random number generator device driver do not generate sequences of values that are truly random.
+    Use the :ref:`random API functions <random_api>` for random values. :ref:`Entropy functions <entropy_interface>` should not be directly used as a random number generator source as some hardware implementations are designed to be an entropy seed source for random number generators and will not provide cryptographically secure random number streams.

 Synchronous Calls
 *****************